-Phase 1 - Library Closed to Public with Curbside service only Criteria to Implement
+Phase 1 - Library Closed to Public with Curbside service only

 - Governor approval of libraries in Bremer County to open. - Recommendations from ALA and State Library of Iowa. - Curbside pickup allowed at nonessential businesses. - Public continues to be encouraged to stay home and physical distance.